 Greg and Jenny arrived in Scotland, with their daughter Cassidy, in 2002, coming from South Africa where Greg had worked as a church pastor for nine years.
 They joined WBC in 2005 and their warmth, energy, enthusiasm and cross-

 Jeanne has been part of the Westwood Baptist fellowship since she married Andy and moved to East Kilbride – where she began her teaching career.
 At this time she and Andy led the Youth Fellowship and the Youth Club and when their children, Juliet and Mark, were young she was involved with the children’s work.

 Once Juliet and Mark were established at secondary school Jeanne experienced a clear call into teaching Religious, Moral and Philosophical studies.
 She had the opportunity to set up the RMPS department at Uddingston Grammar which she led for 20 years, while supporting the school Scripture Union group and organising ‘Christian Focus Week’ outreach events.
 Meantime on the church track she led home groups and coordinated the transition to having a praise band lead the worship at our services.

-On retiring from teaching she quickly got involved in the work of Healing Rooms Scotland, specialising in the inner healing work and now continues that ministry leading the Healing ek team which runs the Wellness Cafe and the Taketime meditation meeting at WWBC.
+On retiring from teaching she became involved in the work of Healing Rooms Scotland, specialising in the inner healing work and now continues that ministry through facilitating the Bible Society’s Trauma Healing Course.